welcoMattic/bien-sures/README.md

 (www-data is apache user of your OS, it could change between OS X and Linux)

-Create a database called bien-sure in your MySQL and execute :
+Create a database called bien-sures in your MySQL and execute :

 `php artisan migrate --seed`